A tagsystem. Organises your files with non-hierarchical tags.

 Part of the goals of this project is to use the directory structure of the underlying filesystem as a primitive that can be used as a data structure.
 Therefore, I wish to avoid symlinks and databases in favour of filesystem mechanisms.

-The tagsystem should support:
+The tagsystem supports:

 - addition and deletion of tags